 - What Are Some Potential Solutions?

-- How to Effectively Back Up Your Files
+- Effectively Back Up Your Files to avoid corrupted PSD files to be lost forever.

 There is a video at the end of this article explaining everything, click here to jump directly to it.